Denied Claim

 Submit an Application for Adjudication of Claim to the Workers' Compensation Appeals Board (WCAB).
 This formally begins the appeal process and allows for your case to be reviewed by a judge.

-Attend a Mandatory Settlement Conference (MSC):
+Attend a Mandatory Settlement Conference:

 The WCAB will schedule a Mandatory Settlement Conference, where you and the insurer will discuss the possibility of settling the claim without a trial.
 This step can often lead to a resolution.